somasis/me/README.md

 ### Configuration
 Configuration is set within the script.
 You need to edit the `wrap_mode_action()` function to do what you want.
 This can be anything from uploading an image via wget to renaming it, whatever you can write in `bash` script, you can make it do.

-## common.sh
-Common functions used for scripts in this repository.

 ## License
 These scripts are all licensed under the [ISC License](LICENSE).